pyspace/pyspace/docs/documentation.rst

 into the API documentation.
 This means that the module will show up in the documentation and that the doc-strings from the source code will be parsed.

-Luckily, this integration is done automatically via special python scripts especially for :mod:`pySPACE.missions`.
+Luckily, this integration is done automatically via special Python scripts especially for :mod:`pySPACE.missions`.
 Nevertheless the doc-string has to be written, such that it is clear, what the component does, how it is accessed and what is its relation to the whole program.